 A concise history of Gibraltar, United Kingdom

 Gibraltar is a British overseas territory that sits at the bottom of southern Spain to reach Gibraltar you can travel to the border which is just south of Cadiz.
-Gibraltar sits at the very tip of Western Europe and if you haven’t heard of Gibraltar itself I can imagine you have probably heard the term ‘The Gibraltar Straits’.
+It is essentially the very tip of Western Europe!
+Hows that for a fact?

 Gibraltar is located at the bottom of an area known as the Iberian Peninsula of southwest Europe and The Gibraltar Straits are important for a couple of key reasons, the first being that Gibraltar Europe’s gateway into Africa, with a ferry to Tangier, Morocco taking on average one hour and a half.

 The ex-pat community that is Gibraltar is entirely separate to Spain and Spanish culture and despite its size and has remained a British overseas territory since 1704.